What is keyword stuffing?

 Long-tail keywords are more specific and less competitive.
 They can help you target niche audiences effectively.

-6. Optimize Meta Tags and Descriptions
+6. optimise Meta Tags and Descriptions

 While meta tags and descriptions don’t directly impact rankings, they can improve click-through rates.
 Make sure to include relevant keywords here, but avoid stuffing.